It’s 2022: Do I Still Need A Cover Letter?

 Riza Tantay was once an information technology recruiter turned career coach.
 After easily reviewing 100+ resumes and conducting interviews, her drive is to help others land jobs in companies they believe in.
 Through her courses and private coaching, she helps people navigate the job search with strategy and confidence.
 She is currently pursuing her MBA at the Jack Welch Institute to help advance visionary CEO’s build their dream team.
 Outside of her work, you’ll find her jet setting to different countries and exploring the world.

-Disclaimer: The information in this blog is current as of 15 April 2022.
+Disclaimer: The information in this blog is current as of April 15, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.